sldownard/HTBAMIT/en/team/move-fast-without-breaking-things.md

 In short, it comes down to three things:
-1. Quality must be a first-class citizen in your development process, from unit and integ testing, to metrics and alarming, to regularly reviewing your change process and [technical debt](address-technical-debt.md) backlogs so you know what your operational risks are.
+1. Quality must be a first-class citizen in your development process, from code reviews and unit and integ testing, to metrics and alarming, to regularly reviewing your change process and [technical debt](address-technical-debt.md) backlogs so you know what your operational risks are.
 Unless you are producing quality work, and your automation and instrumentation can back you up on it, you will break things.